jhpyle/docassemble/_docs/fields.md

 For more information about adding menu items, see the sections on [special variables] and [functions].

-In the above example, note that the `review` screen identified with `event: review_answers`.
+In the above example, note that the `review` screen is tagged with `event: review_answers`.
 For more information about how [`event`]s work, [see above](#event).
 The interview will show this screen whenever it seeks out the definition of the variable `review_answers`.